Cadecraft/cuisine/README.md

 # cuisine

-A simple backend for serving my list of favorite foods.
+A simple backend for storing my list of favorite foods.
 Not much else

 ## Features

-This is a very simple key-value store.
+This is a very simple key-value store, with the use case of frequent fetches and infrequent updates.

 The data is persistent (writes to disk), and the server caches results for performance.